 Donald L. Hollowell and Vernon Jordan (Jordan was fresh out of law school), were sent in by the NAACP to win a stay of execution for Johnson.

 They traveled to Brunswick, Georgia to meet the federal district Judge but all they got back was a cold reply: “justice delayed is justice denied”.

 They next dashed to Atlanta to appeal to the Chief Justice of Georgia, the Attorney General and the Governor, but no one was interested in listening.
-By the time they reached the parole office, it was too late- Johnson already sent to the electric chair.
+By the time they reached the parole office, it was too late- Johnson had already been sent to the electric chair.

 After learning of Johnson’s fate, Jordon remembers walking and contemplating the whole chain of events in sort of a daze.
 A man had just been sent to the electric chair, he and Hollowell had done everything in their power to stop it but came up short.
 Nathaniel Johnson was dead.

 Vernon Jordon started to just sob uncontrollably, he was so sickened by the whole story that he lost control of himself and urinated all over his new suit.
 Here was Jordan, a big, strong man.
 He was tough, composed and almost unflappable, but so shaken to his core was he by the enormity of the forces against him and the toll they had taken that he soiled himself as he walked home crying that hot day in Atlanta.

 Years later, Vernon Jordan ruminated: “nobody was interested in justice”.